derpolsper/encode/README.md

 + 10 - another round of crf
 + 11 - encoding the whole movie

 The script consists of two parts:

 The bash script itself: encode.sh and a configuration file default.cfg in a directory named encode.
-You may place the script somewhere in your $PATH.
+You may place the script somewhere in your `$PATH`.

 The config file I suggest to place to `~/.config/encode/default.cfg` but any other place may be suitable.
 In the latter case, you have to edit the script: